Tennessee Primary Care Association

 - Excellent computer skills, particularly with software in Microsoft Office, including Word, Excel, Access, PowerPoint and Outlook.

 - Prolonged sitting, use of computer, monitor, and keyboard; occasionally lifting of lightweight boxes.

-- Travel to health centers, local travel, and some national travel.
+- Travel to health centers, local travel, and possibly occasional national travel.

-TPCA offers a comprehensive benefits package that includes paid vacation, sick leave, and holidays, paid medical, dental and life insurance, paid long-term disability insurance, and participation in a 403(b) retirement plan.
-In addition, TPCA offers elective participation in employee-paid benefits including Flexible Spending Account, Dependent Care Savings Account, vision insurance, and AFLAC insurance options.
+TPCA offers a comprehensive benefits package that includes paid vacation, sick leave, and holidays, paid medical, dental and life insurance, paid disability insurance, and participation in a 403(b) retirement plan.
+In addition, TPCA offers elective participation in employee-paid benefits including Flexible Spending Account, Dependent Care Savings Account, vision insurance, and AFLAC.